fsspencer/dockerize-magento/README.md

 	bash <(curl -s -X GET "https://raw.githubusercontent.com/fsspencer/bash-docker-magento/master/dockerize?v='$(date +"%s")'") setup

-This will install dockerize in ~/.dockerize/bin and create a symlink on the /usr/local/bin directory.
+This will install dockerize in ~/.dockerize/bin and create a symlink on the /usr/local/bin directory, and it will download each needed container for docker.

-Once you do that, execute the following

-	dockerize install

 That will pull the necessary Docker images.